 1. Using the Chart and Notes.
-The chart analyzes adverse immigration consequences that flow from conviction of selected California offenses, and suggests how to avoid the consequences.
-The chart appears organized numerically by [code section] or alphabetically by [name of offense.]
+The Chart analyzes adverse immigration consequences that flow from conviction of selected California offenses, and suggests how to avoid the consequences.
+The Chart appears organized numerically by code section.
+You can also see it organized alphabetically by name of offense.